+See in Glossary modeling plugins, such as MeshThe main graphics primitive of Unity.
 Meshes make up a large part of your 3D worlds.
-Aside from some Asset store plugins, Unity does not include modelling tools.
-Unity does however have great interactivity with most 3D modelling packages.
 Unity supports triangulated or Quadrangulated polygon meshes.
 Nurbs, Nurms, Subdiv surfaces must be converted to polygons.
+More info

 This is correct.
 What you are looking at is the number of vertices/triangles actually being sent to the GPU for rendering.
-In addition to the case where the material requires them to be sent twice, other things like hard-normals and non-contiguous UVs increase vertex/triangle counts significantly compared to what a modeling app tells you.
-Triangles need to be contiguous in both 3D and UV space to form a strip, so when you have UV seams, degenerate triangles have to be made to form strips - this bumps up the count.
+In addition to the case where the Material requires them to be sent twice, other things like hard-normals and non-contiguous UVs increase vertex/triangle counts significantly compared to what a 3D modeling application tells you.
+Triangles need to be contiguous in both 3D and UV space to form a strip, so when you have UV seams, degenerate triangles have to be made to form strips, which bumps up the count.